tainv2002/twitter-api/README.md

 # Twitter clone API

-This is the backend for the Twitter clone project.
+This is a project to clone the REST API of Twitter.

 # Contents